linearregression/splunk-phlow/README.md

 ### Overview

-"splunk flowy flowy" is an amalgamation of
+Splunk Phlow is an amalgamation of
 - NFDUMP
 - iNotify
 - nfcapd-ascii bash script